conan-io/docs/reference/config_files/conan.conf.rst

 :ref:`recipe level<conanfile_required_version>` if you need adding this information just for certain recipes.

 The ``keep_python_files`` variable will allow Python *.pyc* files to be packaged.
-If set to ``True``, the generated *.pyc* files will can be added in the package step, otherwise they will be filtered.
+If set to ``True``, *.pyc* files will be added to the Conan package, otherwise they will be filtered.

 Storage
 +++++++